byarges/byarges.github.io/_posts/2022-12-21-greetings.md

 tags: [Introspection, Technology]
 ---

-# Greetings And Happy Winter Solstice

-## Welcome to my first blog post
+# Welcome to my first blog post.

 The practice of writing can be a very enjoyable thing but it's work.
 It's something that feels like an unraveling, and simultaneous weaving together, of threads.
 The exercise of writing has an effect on not only the clarity of my present mental state but also helps me to be better able to construct thoughts overall.
 Similar in a way to exercise.
 Of course it really is an exercise of the mind.